brochhagen/nlpupf/material/2026q2/session02/next-session.md

   1. Give an introduction to *Part of Speech Tagging*, based on Jurafsky & Martin's Chapter 17 (from the beginning of the chapter to the end of 17.2)

-  2. Give an introduction to *Named Entity Tagging*, based on Jurafsky & Martin's Chapter 17 (subsection 17.3, focusing on explaining BIO, IO, and BIOES tagging)
+  2. Give an introduction to *Named Entity Tagging*, based on Jurafsky & Martin's Chapter 17 (subsection 17.3, focusing on explaining BIO, IO, and BIOES tagging, and evaluation; subsection 17.6)

   3. Introduce HMM Part-of-Speech Tagging, based on Jurafsky & Martin's Chapter 17 (subsection 17.4).
 This is a more complex topic and you will need more than a few minutes to explain it.
 Accordingly, it counts for your entire in-class participation grade.

-  4. Explain your solution to the outstanding exercises 4 and 5 from class (Are the recipes vegan or vegetarian? and What are the 5 most frequently mentioned ingredients?)
+  4. If we haven't done so in class: Explain your solution to the outstanding exercises 4 and 5 from class (Are the recipes vegan or vegetarian? and What are the 5 most frequently mentioned ingredients?)